 Orou Sapulot – Experience Sabah off the Beaten Track

 This tailored four-day tour to Orou Sapulot includes a range of wonderful activities such as caving, swimming in the pools near a hidden waterfall, fishing the local way and rapid shooting along a river.
-You’ll also join a cultural evening hosted by the Orou Sapulot team during which you’ll have the chance to learn a Murut Traditional Dance, feast on tasty home-cooked Murut dishes and learn about the traditions and ways of living of the Murut tribe.
-You will be staying in comfortable, basic accommodation during the trip with transfers from Kota Kinabalu to Sapulot will be by public bus and 4WD vehicles (your transfers will be door to door from your hotel in central Kota Kinabalu to Orou Sapulot).
+You’ll also join a cultural evening hosted by the Orou Sapulot team, during which you’ll have the chance to learn a Murut Traditional Dance, feast on tasty home-cooked Murut dishes and learn about the traditions and ways of living of the Murut tribe.
+You will be staying in comfortable, basic accommodation during the trip with transfers from Kota Kinabalu to Sapulot by public bus and 4WD vehicles (your transfers will be door-to-door from your hotel in central Kota Kinabalu to Orou Sapulot).
 This Orou Sapulot tour helps you experience the real Sabah.

 Adventure, Culture and Nature – Orou Sapulot has it all!

 So what are you waiting for?
-If you are looking for an amazing once in a lifetime adventure, and happy to stay in basic accommodation, then the 4-day Orou Sapulot tour is a great choice for you.
-Visiting Orou Sapulot is suitable for couples, families and groups who are interested in discovering off the beaten track places.
+If you are looking for an amazing once-in-a-lifetime adventure and are happy to stay in basic accommodation, then the 4-day Orou Sapulot tour is a great choice.
+Visiting Orou Sapulot is suitable for couples, families and groups interested in discovering off-the-beaten-track places.

 Day 1 (Meals: L & D)

 You will be picked up early from your hotel in central Kota Kinabalu and transferred to the bus station in Kota Kinabalu to catch the public bus to Keningau.
 Your driver will escort you to the bus and wave you off on the 7:30 am – 8:00 am bus departing to Keningau.
-You will arrive at the Keningau bus station around 10:30 am where you will be met by a member of the Orou Sapulot team.
+You will arrive at the Keningau bus station around 10:30 am, where a member of the Orou Sapulot team will meet you.
 You’ll board 4WD vehicles and start your transfer to Labang.
-Once you arrive at Labang you’ll board a traditional wooden boat for a ride up the river to Pungiton Eco Camp.
+Once you arrive at Labang, you’ll board a traditional wooden boat for a ride up the river to Pungiton Eco Camp.
 On arrival at the camp, lunch will be served.
 After lunch, you will trek to the Pungiton Caves.
 The Pungiton Caves at Orou Sapulot are known as sacred caves by the Villagers.
 You’ll be taken on a guided tour of Pungiton Cave and will get to see some pretty cool rock formations.
 It’s then back to Pungiton Camp to chill out for the rest of the late afternoon and evening – a perfect opportunity to enjoy the views over the river below.
-Pungiton Camp is a basic but very comfortable camp perched high up on the riverbank and it offers facilities including a western toilet & showers, an eating area and a sleeping area.
+Pungiton Camp is a basic but very comfortable camp perched high up on the riverbank.
+It offers facilities including a western toilet & showers, an eating area and a sleeping area.
 You will sleep on stretcher hammocks with full bedding and mosquito netting provided.

 Day 2 (Meals: B, L & D)